 X̱wún̓eḵw Park Sea Dike

-The District of Squamish has developed a detailed design and submitted permitting applications for the X̱wún̓eḵw Park (pronounced Whoo-Nay-Oak) Sea Dike, which will upgrade the shoreline to provide flood protection for Downtown Squamish.
+The Xwu'nekw Park (pronounced Whoo-Nay-Oak) Sea Dike is an integral part of the ongoing dike upgrade program identified in the District’s Integrated Flood Hazard Management Plan (IFHMP).
+The District of Squamish has developed a detailed design and submitted permitting applications for the X̱wún̓eḵw Park Sea Dike, which will upgrade the shoreline to provide flood protection and increase climate resilience of Downtown Squamish.
 The park is located on the Mamquam Blind Channel and Loggers Lane between Victoria and Main Street.

 Along with the new vertical sheet pile dike and waterfront walkway, the design includes an integrated habitat enhancement area for intertidal plantings.
 The project will also include the installation of a concrete pier that supports fixed gangways from the dike down to a floating dock on the Mamquam Blind Channel.
 This public water access will initially support the hand-launching of non-motorized watercraft (kayaks, surf skis, stand-up paddleboards and canoes etc).
 This first phase of work at X̱wún̓eḵw Park has aimed to maintain flexibility for future park/community use of the upland and the potential for additional marine infrastructure or uses that will be determined through long-term park planning and community engagement.